deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13370/index.md

 > </details>

-> Table 1 quantitatively compares MagicTailor against state-of-the-art methods for personalization using both automatic metrics and a user study.
+> Table 1 quantitatively compares MagicTailor's performance against state-of-the-art methods in personalization using automatic metrics and a user study.

 {{< table-caption >}}